Tolaro-git/SlayTheSpireMods/README.md

     *: Colored word.
 Game automatically color keywords, so this is mainly for created cards.

     NL: Manual line break.
 These are optional and you can add/remove/relocate them however you want.
-In practice, you only use them for visual separation between unrelated card effects.
-Game automatically inserts line breaks to fit the text in the text box.
+In practice, you only use them for visual separation between unrelated card effects, as the game automatically inserts line breaks to fit the text in the text box.

 ## Power Tooltips:

   Each power tooltip consists of multiple strings separated by commas so that the game can insert varying numbers between them.
-Since the order of numbers can not be changed, you will need to adapt your translation to fit the English format.
+Since the order of those numbers can not be changed, you will need to adapt your translation to fit the English format.

   Power tooltips use different symbols from card descriptions: